-Am I the only parent that finds school, well, sort-of exhausting?
+Am I the only parent that finds the start of the school year, well, sort-of overwhelming?

 Between getting our kids out the door in the morning, packing lunches, handling homework, and trying to keep track of the gazillion papers, notes, and permission slips that get sent home on a daily basis, school can sometimes feel like a full-time job for US, not just for them.